 We want to know how organisations are doing when they are handling information rights issues.
 We also want to improve the way they deal with the personal information they are responsible for.
-Reporting your concerns to us will help us to do that.
+Reporting your complaints to us will help us to do that.

-Before reporting a concern to us, we expect you to give the organisation the opportunity to consider it first.
+Before reporting a complaint to us, we expect you to give the organisation the opportunity to consider it first.
 In order for us to look at their information rights practices we need you to provide us with their reply.

 If you do want to raise concerns about an organisation then we suggest that you do so within three months of receiving their final response to the issues raised.
 Waiting longer than that can affect the decisions that we reach.
 In some cases an undue delay will mean that we will not consider the matter at all.

 Our role is not to investigate or adjudicate on every individual complaint.
 We are not an ombudsman.
 But we will consider whether there is an opportunity to improve the practice of the organisations we regulate and we will share our decisions with you.

 It is up to us to decide whether we should take further action.
 Even where we decide that further action is not required at the moment, perhaps because the organisation has made a mistake but is working to put things right, we will keep concerns on file.
 This will help us over time to build a picture of an organisation’s information rights practices.

 We may ask organisations to explain to us what they have done in response to issues or concerns raised.
 We will publish details of improvements and give you the opportunity to sign up to our newsletter, giving regular updates of the action we are taking.